GiuseppeTT/peanubudget-infrastructure/README.md

 If you want to **understand the big picture**, check the [index repository](https://github.com/GiuseppeTT/peanubudget).

+If you are new to Terraform, the [Get Started - Azure](https://developer.hashicorp.com/terraform/tutorials/azure-get-started) tutorial from HashiCorp (be sure to read the [Store Remote State
+](https://developer.hashicorp.com/terraform/tutorials/azure-get-started/azure-remote) section) is a great place to start.

 ## How to ...

 ### ...
 Set up the project using devcontainer